rupl/lsd-mobile/README.md

-# Mobile webinar

-Slides for the Large Scale Drupal mobile webinar
+# This branch is for Github Pages only!